“Phryne before the Areopagus” by Jean-Léon Gérôme

-The speech from the prosecutor seemed to be successfully influencing the verdict to an unfavourable outcome for Phryne.
+The speech from the prosecutor seemed to be successfully influencing the verdict to an unfavorable outcome for Phryne.

-So as a last resort, her defender, the famous orator Hypereides, removed Phryne’s robes to bare her breasts and beauty before the judges to arouse their pity and turn the tide of opinion.
+As a last resort, her defender, the famous orator Hypereides, removed Phryne’s robes to bare her breasts and beauty before the judges aroused their pity and turned the tide of opinion.

 Phryne was born about 371 BC in Boeotia but lived in Athens.
 There are many anecdotes about her, and she was highly praised for her beauty and achieved wealth.